GiuseppeMP/udemy-modern-react-with-redux/README.md

     1. Easier to handle user input.
 3. Understands lifecycle events.
     1. Easir to do things when the app first starts.

+## lecture 42.
+Application Overview.

+Lets build seasons application, that detected user location and timezone afterwards changes your style.

+1. Burr, its chilly, if the user attempts:

+* in the northen hemisphere.
+    * and between October and March
+* in the southern hemisphere.
+    * and between March and October

+2. Let's hit the beach, if the user attempts:

+* in the northen hemisphere.
+    * and between March and October
+* in the southern hemisphere.
+    * and between October and March

+### App Challenges

+1. Get user physical location.
+2. Determine the current month.
+3. Change text and styling based on location + month.